 Key Elements of the Neoclassical Synthesis

-Phillips Curve.
-In the post-war, the Phillips curve had significant importance.
-It appeared there was a trade off between inflation and unemployment and the government could decide which to prioritise.
+In the post-war period, the Phillips curve was considered a significant aspect of economic policy.
+It appeared there was a trade-off between inflation and unemployment and the government could decide which to prioritise.

 Neo-Keynesian acceptance of Neo-classical micro ideas

 - Neutral Money.
 Neo-Keynesians believed money was neutral (money supply didn’t affect real output).
-Keynes rejected neutrality of money in short and long term.
+Keynes rejected neutrality of money in the short and long-term.